little-angry-clouds/kubectl-ssh-proxy/README.md

 No worries, the DNS resolution is done in the bastion machine.
 If the bastion can resolve the domain, `kubectl` will.

+### What OS does it support?

+Since it's Go, it should work on any OS.
+There's binaries for windows and macOs too, but I haven't test them.
+If you do and have some feedback, please share!

 ## License